CHILDHOOD AND PARENTS

 This is when I really became a good student.
 I raised kids, study hard, taught my own classes, and made some good friends.
 And I learned a lot, both from my fellow graduate students—especially Darrell Arnold and John Ries—and from Professors Richard J. Blackwell and William C. Charron.
 (For more on my professor’s influence see the “academic genealogy” section of this website.)
 I’ve always had mixed feelings about attending St. Louis University, primarily because it often leads people to mistakenly assume that I’m religious.
 The idea of attending a Catholic university sent shivers down my spine before I started, and still haunts me to this day.
 Yet I received an excellent education there, for which I am immensely grateful.

 My first full-time job was at Ursuline College in Ohio—big mistake—both Ohio and the college.
 I rose to become chair of the philosophy department, had an office that overlooked the campus lake, but I still couldn’t wait to get out of Cleveland—the weather there is horrific!
+(But I did have some memorable students there—Wendy, Darcy, Michelle, Judy, Donna, Merideth, I remember you all.)

 The view from my first office.